Advanced Safety training | Developing Design ideas | Creating Prototypes & Products

 B1: Design specification

-Develop a list of specification points for the given Design Brief
+Develop a list of specification points for the product.

 A good specification guides the development of ideas by creating boundaries and guiding principles for your ideas rather than limiting them.

-Remeber to consider more technical aspects of the design such as sustainability and manufacturing rather than simply aesthetics and functionality .
+Remember to consider more technical aspects of the design, such as sustainability and manufacturing, rather than simply aesthetics and functionality .

 B2: Design ideas

-Develop a range of design ideas with different features, functions, and aesthetics.
+Develop a range of ideas for different features, functions, and aesthetics of the product.

 B4: Design Drawings